Kajol Reveals She Was Offered Aarya Before Sushmita Sen; Opens Up On Why She Rejected It

 While speaking with the tabloid, Kajol also talked about completing 30 years in the Hindi Film Industry this July and called it a 'shocker'.

 "I didn't even realise that I'm completing 30 years.
-Pata bhi chala aur 30 saal guzaar gaye.
+Pata bhi nahin chala aur 30 saal guzaar gaye.
 I'm overwhelmed with it.
 It feels like I started yesterday.
-Then I look at my kids and I'm like bacche bhi bade ho gaye toh time toh paas hua hoga zarur.
+Then I look at my kids and I'm like, bacche bhi bade ho gaye toh time toh paas hua hoga zarur.
+(The kids have grown up, so time must have passed.)
 I feel grateful that there have been so many people who have given me such wonderful scripts and characters - from Abbas -Mustan to Karan (Johar, director) Adi (Aditya Chopra, filmmaker) to my husband (Ajay Devgn) who was not my husband at that time," said the actress who made her acting debut with the 1992 film Bekhudi.

 Meanwhile, Kajol has been invited to join Oscars committee in Class of 2022.
 Speaking about it, the actress said that she is very happy and excited about it.
 She also added that she doesn't take any pressure about that responsibility.
 Speaking about films, Kajol will next be seen in Revathy's upcoming directorial, Salaam Venky.